f5devcentral/f5-cloudserviceeaplab/README.rst

 `g)` Test via Browser

 When the setup finished and you see the instance is created, you can test the CNAME value that was provided.
-Select your newly-created EAP instance in the dropdown menu, go to the **PROTECT APPLICATION** tab, then **DNS Settings**  and copy the CNAME value.
+Select your newly-created EAP instance in the dropdown menu, go to the **PROTECT APPLICATION** tab, then **DNS Settings** where you copy the CNAME value.

 .. figure:: _figures/232.png